SnowbiEz/Solana-ETH-AVAX/README.md

 - `require`: Ensures sufficient Wei is sent for purchases, stock limits are not exceeded, and ownership limits are respected.
 - `assert`: Used to ensure that stock levels do not go negative preventing underflow.
-- `revert`: Used to prevent transactions that would exceed the user's potion ownership limit.
+- `revert`: Used to prevent transactions that would exceed the user's tricot ownership limit.

 ## Help